Igreja do Carmo, Portugal - Things to Do in Igreja do Carmo

 Foz do Douro (upscale coastal neighborhood)

-Vila Nova de Gaia (port wine cellars area)
+Vila Nova de Gaia (port wine district across the river)

 Campanhã (modern area near train station)